andku23/andku23.github.io/projects/project-3.md

 <h1>Alexa II</h1>

-         Alexa II (Alexa version 2.0), was the second iteration of the Alexa project.
+         "Alexa II (Alexa version 2.0), was the second iteration of the Alexa" project.
 For this version, I took up the majority of the programming as well as the art, since my professor gave me the green light to turn this in as the final project for his class.
 The first thing I had to do was learn